engineering-collaboration/book/docs/book/collaborating-within-a-company/README.md

 <!-- Why do we need a growth mindset? -->

-We accept that our development cycles offer a continuous learning process for our product and us personally.
+We appreciate that our development cycles offer a continuous learning process for our product and us personally.
 When we embrace change with objective acceptance we accelerate our ability to adapt and improve our work across our organization.
-An environment that celebrates innovation breeds innovation and our teams start driving change within our organization, not merely reacting to it.
-However, we do not seek change for change's sake.
+An environment that celebrates innovation, breeds innovation; our teams quit merely reacting to change, they drive it.
+At which point we become vigilant not to seek change for change's sake.

-In a blameless culture we

-We do not accept *because we have always done it this way* as an argument.
+Similarly, we do not accept *because we have always done it this way* as an argument.
+Exploring solutions and new avenues of collaboration potentially solves problems more effectively and at a lower cost.
+Sustained collective learning and development spreads knowledge horizontally, reducing the negative repercussions when team members take time off or leave entirely.
+Professional growth combined with transparent career progression increases employee satsifaction and retention, lowering the risk of adverse turnover rates.

-Cross collaboration and curiosity leads to solutions that adapt better to requirements and might cost less.

-faster internal acceptance.
-people accept change or might even drive change. horizontal knowledge, employee satisfaction.

-Much like we cannot force departments to follow a software architecture that does not match their team structure, we cannot change our team's behavior by changing their beliefs; we change their beliefs by changing people's behavior.

-A growth mindset

 <!-- How do we achieve good practices? -->

 Theoretical "best" practices and academic anecdotes do not change the practices present in our organization.
 We build sociotechnical frameworks to establish a growth mindset.

-- dedicate time for learning
-- dedicate time for R&D
-blameless culture.
-- not scared to ask stupid questions
-- able to admit to mistakes and learn from them
+We ensure two traits for continuous development.
+Dedicated time for learning, reserved time slots for internal trainings, R%D, hackathons, and conferences.
+We create a blameless environment for people to admit mistakes and encourage curiousity and comfort with unfamiliarity with a subject.

 <!-- Give an overview of the chapters -->